Data Centers in Calgary

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers While no specific data center incentives exist, Alberta's business climate is a major advantage.
-The province has no provincial sales tax (PST), meaning businesses only pay the 5% federal Goods and Services Tax (GST) on hardware and software purchases, a significant cost savings compared to other Canadian provinces.
+Tax Advantage For Data Centers The most significant financial benefit is Alberta's tax structure.
+The province has no provincial sales tax (PST), meaning only the 5% federal Goods and Services Tax (GST) applies to hardware procurement and services, creating substantial capital expenditure savings.

 Natural Disaster Risk

-- Drought: Periods of drought can occur, but they do not directly impact data center cooling or power operations.
+- Drought: A regional consideration that has no direct impact on data center cooling or power operations.